 2. Be Pure and Open With God and Pray With an Honest Heart

 Let’s now read a parable spoken by the Lord Jesus in the Bible: The parable of the Pharisee and the publican.
-The Lord, “Two men went up into the temple to pray; the one a Pharisee, and the other a publican.
+The Lord Jesus said, “Two men went up into the temple to pray; the one a Pharisee, and the other a publican.
 The Pharisee stood and prayed thus with himself, God, I thank you, that I am not as other men are, extortionists, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess.
 And the publican, standing afar off, would not lift up so much as his eyes to heaven, but smote on his breast, saying, God be merciful to me a sinner.
 I tell you, this man went down to his house justified rather than the other: for every one that exalts himself shall be abased; and he that humbles himself shall be exalted” (Luke 18:10–14).
 We can see from the Lord’s parable that He detested the Pharisee’s prayer and that He extolled the publican’s prayer.
 This was because, when the Pharisee prayed to God, he just flaunted all the good things he had done and all the rules he had followed.
 He did not, however, acknowledge any sin he had committed at all and neither did he truly repent to God, but instead he always wanted to conceal his own sins and show a false front to others.
 The Pharisee always spoke words that were pleasant and disguised in order to fawn on God and to take credit, to get God’s blessings in return, and to exalt himself whilst belittling others.
 He wanted others to see that he loved God more than anyone else, and thereby made others look up to him and idolize him, when in fact he was nothing but a hypocrite.
 It is evident, therefore, that the Pharisee simply did not possess a God-fearing heart, and that his heart was filled with deceit and not honest at all.
 Therefore, no matter how pleasant his words sounded when he prayed, God did not commend his prayer, much less listen to it.
 As for the publican, although he took money from the common people unlawfully, he was aware of his sins and so was able to come before God to sincerely repent and confess.
 With a pious heart, he spoke openly to God about what was in his heart and he spoke truthfully.
 He regretted his past evil deeds, and he asked God to take mercy on him and forgive him.
 The publican’s prayer was sincere and earnest, and therefore God commended him.

 If we compare the Pharisee’s prayer with the publican’s prayer, which way of praying better represents how we ourselves pray?
 We often come before God and say, “O Lord!
 You were crucified to redeem us, and You suffered so much pain for us.
 I will do my best to love You and satisfy You….
 In order to preach Your gospel, I have been arrested and imprisoned, I have done so much and suffered much pain, and I have supported and helped many brothers and sisters….”
 “O Lord!
 I wish to dedicate my all to You.
 I wish to spend my life expending myself for You and serving You faithfully….” and so on.
 This kind of praying seems to be filled with resolution, so that others can see how much we love God and how faithful we are to God.
 In life, however, our love of status, our love of fame and fortune and our love of vanity eclipse our love of God, and we can often tell lies and cheat others for the sake of personal profit.
 We are unable to put God’s words into practice and, even if we give things up and expend ourselves for God, it is just done to gain blessings and to gain a glorious crown—it is not done to sincerely pay a price for God’s sake.
 We just talk about our best side to God and hide our sins; this is clearly us trying to cheat God by using pleasant-sounding words and it is really us trying to make God aware of how much we love Him so that we can gain rewards and blessings from Him.
 And so, there is no difference at all between praying in this way and the way the Pharisee prayed.
 In essence, this way of praying is to speak falsely, boastfully and emptily in order to flatter and fool God, therefore how can praying in this way be in line with God’s will and be heard by God?
 The Lord Jesus said, “But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him.
 God is a Spirit: and they that worship Him must worship Him in spirit and in truth” (John 4:23–24).
 And God’s word says, “The lowest standard that God requires of people is that they be able to open their hearts to Him.
 If man gives his true heart to God and says what is really within his heart to God, then God is willing to work in man; God does not want the twisted heart of man, but his pure and honest heart.
 If man does not truly speak his heart to God, then God does not touch man’s heart, or work within him.
 Thus, the most crucial thing about praying is to speak the words of your true heart to God, telling God of your flaws or rebellious disposition and completely opening yourself up to God.
 Only then will God be interested in your prayers; if not, then God will hide His face from you” (“Concerning the Practice of Prayer”).
 God requires that we pray to Him with an honest heart, that we tell Him what is in our hearts and that we speak truthfully.
 He wants us to be able to confide in Him about our practical difficulties and problems, and He wants us to not hold back and be completely open with Him about the things we have done that are at odds with His teachings and which He loathes.
 He wants us to be able to truly reflect on ourselves, repent to Him and practice in accordance with His teachings.
 When God sees that we pray to Him and seek with an honest heart, He will listen to our prayers and will enlighten and guide us with regard to the issues we encounter so that we may come to understand His will and have a path to follow.
 When our work bears fruit, for example, we can’t help but engage in boastful talk before our brothers and sisters about how much work we have done, how busy we have been, and how great the results are, and so on.
 We do this so as to make our brothers and sisters hold us in high esteem and look to us; we do not do it to lead our brothers and sisters before God, but to lead them before ourselves, and this is something God most detests.
 At times like these, we have to come before God and emulate the publican to pray and repent to God, and say, “O God!
 In my sermons lately, all I ever talk about is how I suffer and expend myself for You and, without me being aware of it, my brothers and sisters have all begun to look up to me.
 O God!
 I am wrong to do this, and I wish to repent to You.
 I ask only that You guide me so that, in my future sermons and work, I may deliberately exalt You and lead my brothers and sisters before You….”
 When we are pure and open about our own corruption in this way and we seek God’s guidance, God will then lead us, and He will enable us to know our own shortcomings, understand His will, minister to our brothers and sisters in accordance with His requirements, and lead them before God.
-Just as the Bible says, “If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God gives: that God in all things may be glorified through, to whom be praise and dominion for ever and ever.
+Just as the Bible says, “If any man speak, let him speak as the oracles of God; if any man minister, let him do it as of the ability which God gives: that God in all things may be glorified through Jesus Christ, to whom be praise and dominion for ever and ever.
 Amen” (1 Peter 4:11).
 When we understand what God requires of us, we can then repent sincerely to Him, and focus on exalting God and bearing testimony to Him in the future.
 By doing this, our work and sermons become more and more in line with God’s will, and this is the effect achieved by praying to God with a true heart.

 3. Pray Out of Consideration for God’s Will and to Satisfy God, and Pray to Pursue the Truth and to Gain Life